-FURI VI 1U-K (Mark One) E SECURITIES EVOLUNCE ACT OF 1024 - ded December 31, 2012 OR $\hfill\Box$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) Of F THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from Commission file m to number 001-33559 Capital Corporation It as Specified in Its Charter) Delaware 20-2725151 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 40 East 52nd Street, New York, New York 10022 (Address of Principal Executive Offices) Registrant's Telephone Number, (Zip Code) Including Area Code: 212-810-5800 SECURITIES REGISTERED PURSU.
-ANT TO SECTION 12(b) OF THE ACT: Title of Each Class Common Stock, par value \$.001 per share Name of Each Exchange on Which Registered The NASDAQ Global Select Market • TT TO SECTION 12(g) OF THE ACT: None Indicate by check mark if the Registrant is a well-known seasoned issuer, Indicate by check mark if the Registrant is not required to file reports pure suant to Section 13 or 15(d) of the Securities Exchange Act.
-Yes $\Box$ No $\Box$ Indicate by check mark whether the Registrant (1) has filed all reports reduring the preceding 12 months (or for such shorter period that the Registrant w requirements for the past 90 days.
-Yes $\square$ No $\square$ uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 as required to file such reports), and (2) has been subject to such filing y and posted on its corporate Web site, if any, every Interactive Data File required receding 12 months (or for such shorter period that the registrant was required to Indicate by check mark if disclosure of delinquent filers pursuant to Item best of Registrant's knowledge, in definitive proxy or information statements in Form 10-K. $\square$ 405 of Regulation S-K is not contained herein, and will not be contained, to the corporated by reference in Part III of this Form 10-K or any amendment to this Indicate by check mark whether the Registrant is a large accelerated filer, Exchange $\operatorname{Act}$ . an accelerated filer or a non-accelerated filer as defined in Rule 12b-2 of the Large Accelerated Filer $\Box$ Accelerated ted Filer $\ \square$ Non-Accelerated Filer $\ \square$ Indicate by check mark whether the Registrant is a shell company (as defi ined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes $\square$ No $\square$ 1 1 upon the last sales price reported for such date on The NASDAQ Global Select when the persons who own 5% or more of the outstanding shares of common stock ant and members of their families have been excluded in that such persons may be There were 73,960,544 shares of the Registrant's common stock outstand ing at March 6, 2013.
-Documents Incorporated by Reference: Portions of the Registrant's Proxy be filed not later than 120 days after the end of the fiscal year covered by this Ar Report.
-Statement relating to the Registrant's 2013 Annual Meeting of Stockholders to nual Report on Form 10-K are incorporated by reference into Part III of this
+(Mark One) $\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EX KCHANGE ACT OF 1934.
+For the f. iscal year ended December 31, 20 OR )11 TRANSITION REPORT PURSUANT TO SECTION 13 ES EXCHANGE ACT OF 1934. on period from to nmission file number 001-33559 BlackRock Ke elso Capital C Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-2725151 (I.R.S.
+Employer Identification No.) 40 East 52nd Street, New York, New York (Address of Principal Executive Offices) 10022 (Zip Code) Registrant's Telephor ne Number, Including Area Cod e: 212-810-5800 SECURITIES REGISTER ED PURSUANT TO SECTION 12(b) OF THE ACT: Title of Each Class Common Stock, par value \$.001 per share Name of Each Exchange on Which Registered The NASDAQ Global Select Market SECURITIES REGISTERED PURSUANT TO SECTION 12 e(g) OF THE ACT: None Indicate by check mark if the Registrant is a well-known seas soned issuer, as defined in Rule 40 O5 of the Securities Act.
+Yes $\square$ No $\square$ Indicate by check mark if the Registrant is not required to file e reports pursuant to Section 13 or r 15(d) of the Securities Exchange Act.
+Yes $\square$ No $\square$ Indicate by check mark whether the Registrant (1) has filed a g the preceding 12 months (or for such shorter period that the rements for the past 90 days.
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted submitted and posted pursuant to Rule 405 of Regulation S-T it and post such files).
+Yes $\Box$ No $\Box$ Indicate by check mark if disclosure of delinquent filers pursof Registrant's knowledge, in definitive proxy or information s $10$ -K. $\square$ Exch Indicate by check mark whether the Registrant is a large acceange Act. elerated filer, an accelerated filer o or a non-accelerated filer as defined in Rule 12b-2 of the Large Accelerated Filer $\ \Box$ Accelerated Filer $\square$ Non-Accelerated Filer $\ \Box$ Indicate by check mark whether the Registrant is a shell compared to the compa pany (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes $\ \square$ No $\ \square$ Mark and s The aggregate market value of the Registrant's common stock trant's most recently completed second quarter) was \$463,966 et.
+For purposes of this disclosure, shares of common stock be hares beneficially owned by executive officers and directors of ed to be affiliates.
+This determination of affiliate status is not re- ,171 based upon the last sales prioneficially owned by persons who f the Registrant and members of the ce reported for such date on The NASDAQ Global Select own 5% or more of the outstanding shares of common stock heir families have been excluded in that such persons may be There were 73,424,682 shares of the Registrant's common sto ock outstanding at February 29, 20 012. be file Documents Incorporated by Reference: Portions of the Registed not later than 120 days after the end of the fiscal year cover rt.

-BLACKROCK KELSO CAPITAL CORPORATION 2012 FORM 10-K ANNUAL REPORT
+BLACKROCK KELSO CAPITAL CORPORATION 2011 FORM 10-K ANNUAL REPORT